 Needless to say with these views, our spirits started high.
 They soared even higher as the coastline got even more impressive!

-It was totally different than the dramatic coloured cliffs that I saw in Basque Country.
+It was totally different than the dramatic coloured cliffs than my previous experience in Basque Country.
 It made me realize that Northern Spain has some of the most incredible, yet under-appreciated coastlines in all of Europe!

 Paseo de San Pedro is where the coastal pathway really starts.
 There’s a grassy walkway on top of a cliff with stunning views in every direction:

-Although if you were familiar with mountain biking, you would have been fine.
-Given that I’m more familiar with paved paths like those found on the Danube Cycle Trail, I choose the safer option for a few metres before getting back on again.
+Given that I’m more familiar with paved paths like those found on the Danube Cycle Trail, I choose the safer option for a few meters before getting back on again.

 There are consistent undulating hills.
 They’re never too high, but high enough to get your heart rate up, similar to hiking the last 100 km of the Camino.

 Normally these would be enough to get me grumbling under my breath.
-But I was so in awe of the landscape that I happily puffed up each hill.
-Just to go back down again, then up again.
+But I was so in awe of the stunning mountain views.

 I only cycled a small section of the 65 km long Coastal Path in Asturias.
 However, I’d love to return to do the entire route.

-It quickly became one of my favourite places on earth.
+It quickly became one of my favorite places on earth.
 And even better, few people seem to know about it.
 So let’s keep this our little secret, shall we?

 Know Before You Walk or Cycle the Coastal Route in Asturias: